 Composition of functions (§6.1)

-A function takes one number and gives you another.
+A function takes one number as input and gives you another as output.

 You can then take this output and use it as the input to another function,